 - Section 1.
 Chapter 259 of NRS is hereby amended by adding thereto the provisions set forth as sections 2, 3 and 4 of this act. - Sec.
 2. If a forensic pathologist performs a postmortem examination on a body under the jurisdiction of the coroner: - 1.
 The forensic pathologist shall determine the cause of death of the decedent; and - 2.
 The certifier of death shall record on the death certificate the exact cause of death as determined by the forensic pathologist. - Sec.
 3. 1.
-The coroner may cause a decedent under the jurisdiction of the coroner to be tested for communicable diseases without obtaining a court order if: - (a) A law enforcement officer, emergency medical attendant or firefighter came in contact with the blood or bodily fluids of the decedent in the course of his or her official duties before the decedent came under the jurisdiction of the coroner; or
+The coroner may cause a decedent under the jurisdiction of the coroner to be tested for communicable diseases without obtaining a court order if: - (a) A law enforcement officer, emergency medical attendant or firefighter came in contact with the blood or bodily fluids of the decedent in the course of his or her official duties before the decedent came under the jurisdiction of the coroner;

-- (b) The coroner or an employee of the coroner comes in contact with the blood or bodily fluids of a decedent in the course of his or her official duties. - 2.
-The coroner shall report the results of any test conducted pursuant to subsection 1 to the local health officer.
+- (b) The coroner or an employee of the coroner comes in contact with the blood or bodily fluids of a decedent in the course of his or her official duties; or - (c) Any other person came in contact with the blood or bodily fluids of the decedent while rendering care or assistance in an emergency before the decedent came under the jurisdiction of the coroner. - 2.
+The coroner shall report the results of any test conducted pursuant to subsection 1 to the local health officer. - Sec.

-Sec.
 4. A coroner may establish: